minutemen/silhouette-akka-http/.github/ISSUE_TEMPLATE.md

 Please provide a description of what actually happens, working from the same starting point.

 Be descriptive: "it doesn't work" does not describe what the behavior actually is -- instead, provide a meaningful description of the issue.
 Copy and paste logs, and include any URLs.
-Turn on internal Silhouette logging with `<logger name="com.mohiva" value="TRACE"/>` if there is no log output.
+Turn on internal Silhouette akka-http logging with `<logger name="com.mohiva" value="TRACE"/>` if there is no log output.

 1.
 2.